ddols/Structural-genome-annotation-workflow/README.md

 # Step 4 - Configure the workflow

 We are almost done.
-Now we need to edit a couple of files to indicate where the input data is laying around within our `/workflow_ann` directory.
-If you have followed this guide, then there are only 2 files that we have to concern about.
+Now we need to edit a couple of files to indicate where the input data is within our `/workflow_ann` directory.
+If you have followed this guide, then there are only 2 files that we have to be concerned about.

 1. The `config.yaml` file in `/workflow_ann/config` directory.
 2. The `Snakefile` file in the `/Workflow_ann/worflow` directory.